 - Probing with touch sensor pulled by pneumatic cylinder

-- setup low level toqrue control for Z-axis servo driver, moves down till encoder C-label is stalled
+- setup low-level torque control for Z-axis servo driver moves down till encoder C-label is stalled

-- Connect High voltage on plasma toch nozzle and probing material till voltage shorted.
+- Connect High voltage on the plasma torch nozzle and probing material till voltage shorted.

-Almost any alghorithm can be implemented with myCNC PLC & macro language.
+Almost any algorithm can be implemented with myCNC PLC & macro language.

 myCNC control supports Marker.
-We have implementations for plasma marking, scriber marking, plasma dots marking.
-Plasma makring and plasma cutting with automatical swtch between cutting/marking units is supported.
+We have implementations for plasma marking, scribe marking, plasma dots marking.
+Plasma marking and plasma cutting with an automatical switch between cutting/marking units is supported.
 Visualization for marking ais supported as well.

-myCNC has DXF/HPGL import and convert to g-code file.
-For plasma cutting lead-in/lead-outs can be added to toolpath.
-Different Tool/Technology (plasma/oxyfuel/marking etc) can be assigned for each DXF layer, automatical switch betwen tools is supported
+myCNC has DXF/HPGL import and converts to g-code file.
+For plasma cutting, lead-in/lead-outs can be added to toolpath.
+Different Tool/Technology (plasma/oxyfuel/marking etc) can be assigned for each DXF layer, automatical switch between tools is supported

-ET7 control board is the best choice for plasma-gas cutting applications.
-The board contains 6 axes pulse-dir control, 16 galvanic isolated inputs, 6 differential line driver inputs, 11 open collector outputs, 5 power relay outputs (pluggable relay easy to replace), optional 25 keys operator panel.
+The ET7 control board is the best choice for plasma-gas cutting applications.
+The board contains 6 pulse-dir motor outputs, 16 galvanic isolated inputs, 6 differential line driver inputs, 11 open collector outputs, 5 power relay outputs (pluggable relay easy to replace), optional 25 keys operator panel.

-ET7 has 8 ADC inputs, 2 of them are specaially designed with complete galvanic isolation for usage with amy type of plasma power source.
+ET7 has 8 ADC inputs, 2 of them are specially designed with complete galvanic isolation for usage with any type of plasma power source.
 ET7 galvanic isolated inputs accept Voltage up to 9V, so Arc Voltage divider is needed to use with ET7.